 Make & handling

-• As the BG 50 and the BG 56 C-E are both Stihl blowers, they benefit from the same level of quality and attention to detail.
+• Belonging to the line of Stihl blowers, both the BG 50 and the BG 56 C-E should have a shared standard of manufacturing and attention to detail.
 However, the Stihl BG 56 C-E features the Easy2Start technology.

 CFM & MPH